-Finally your data is only as good as the information that was originally inputted.
+Finally, your data is only as good as the information that was originally inputted.
 Use your customer sales data with your CRM data (customer information such as contact details, job titles, industry etc) to build up a full customer profile.
-However you will need to train your customer facing staff with data input procedures so it is always kept up to date.
-With correct information your sales and marketing team can target specific customers with advertising and email campaigns to both customers and prospects giving you a helping hand to boost your sales.
+However, you will need to train your customer-facing staff with data input procedures so it is always kept up to date.
+With the correct information, your sales and marketing team can target specific customers with advertising and email campaigns to both customers and prospects giving you a helping hand to boost your sales.

 |Create office procedures and stick to them so reports are created faster||Run an internal audit on your current systems capability||Implement a sales and business intelligence system to manage your data||Train your staff to input correct information to have a full customer profile|

 Tip 2: It’s a digital age so just go along with it